Implementing a feature to select and copy a range with one click using Vanilla JS

 Zero Clipboard is a library that allows you to create a copy button simply by installing and loading JavaScript and an SWF file, and I remember it being very easy to install

-However, recently I felt like it wasn't working properly, and I suddenly realized that
+But lately, it seems like it hasn't been working properly, and then I suddenly realized something:

 Google Chrome has Flash disabled by default!